RyanLiut/SemanticMapModel/Readme.md

 ## Examples

-1. An dialect investigate to “敆”
+1. A dialect investigation to “敆”
 2. Repetitive adverbs
 3. Repetitive adverbs with more functions